chromyd/downloader/README.md

 # Freestream

-Freestream (formerly dubbed "Downloader") downloads all HTTP stream files for a specified M3U playlist.
+Freestream downloads all HTTP stream files for a specified M3U playlist.

 ## Prerequisites
 CORS needs to be disabled for Freestream to work with certain streaming providers.